Find a courseExpand

 Learning and assessment

-In Year 1 your core modules introduce you to key elements of business and management.
-They prepare you for more specialised study in years 2 and 3.
-You will also learn to critically analyse organisations’ business strategies.
+In Year 1 your core modules introduce you to key elements of business, management and both human and physical geography, in preparation for more specialised study in years 2 and 3.

 After you graduate